Information about COVID-19 Response

 Parents and employees, please screen yourself and your child(ren) every morning.
 You should check your temperature and their temperature each morning when you and your child(ren) rise and ensure that neither you nor your child(ren) have any of the following symptoms:

-- Moderate to severe cough (for students with chronic allergic/asthmatic cough, a change in their cough from baseline)
+- Cough (for students with chronic cough due to allergies or asthma, a change in their cough from baseline)

 - New onset of severe headache, especially with a fever

-If you or your child(ren) have any of the above symptoms, please contact your doctor for recommendations on testing.
+If you or your child(ren) have any of the above symptoms, please contact your doctor for recommendations on testing for any infectious illnesses or COVID-19.
+Please be more cautious if there is a chance of being exposed to an individual who has tested positive for COVID-19.

 Note that all ECE families and employees and all after school employees must complete the provided Google Form and will be screened onsite daily.